DHRI-Curriculum/ProjectLab/frontmatter.md

 ## Prerequisites

-- [A plain text editor](https://github.com/DHRI-Curriculum/insights/blob/v2.0/pages/choosing-a-text-editor.md), such as VS Code installed
+- [Visual Studio Code](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md) (recommended) You can use any plain text editor but for our purposes, Visual Studio Code ("VS Code") will be used.
+- [Download the workshop templates](<!-- insert link here -->) (required) The templates will be used throughout the challenges in the workshop.

 ## Contexts

-### Datasets

-- A downloaded copy of the Project Lab Templates

 ### Pre-reading suggestions